andersnygaard/Paradox-sailboat/README.md

 ### Vent Trunk

-The vent trunk in the Paradox is a practical feature that serves two main purposes.
-Firstly, it aids in ventilation, improving air flow within the boat.
-Secondly, it provides a centralized location where most of the boat's lines are organized and directed back to the cockpit for easier handling.
+The vent trunk is a box-like structure that extends from the deck down to the floor of the boat, housing the mast step and mast partners.
+It allows ventilation, improving air flow within the boat and it provides a centralized location where most of the boat's lines are organized and directed back to the cockpit for easier handling.

 ### Accommodation and Fresh Water Ballast